alanssitis/in-toto-policies/README.md

 It should be straightforward to add more functionary capabilities as this is using the Secure System Lib's `Verifier` interface.

+There are two new features that I would like to highlight:

+- Having different types of policies defined by a URI (similar to how there are different types of attestations)
+- Applying artifact rules on different fields rather than predetermined `materials` and `products`.

+There are example attestations generated from the aforementioned demo with the associated policy in `test/data`.
+The test can be exectued by running `make run-test`.

 ## Contributing